 During this, the 50th anniversary of Senator Robert Kennedy's assassination, we wish to raise awareness of his life and death.
-Joseph Palermo is one of the better authors on RFK, and this interview concerning his 2007 book is one way to begin that commemoration.
+We thus follow our posting of Joseph Palermo's interview with a link to Ted Charach's The Second Gun.

 (Click image for video link)